 Off-page SEO is the act of building a website reputation vi link building, citation, PR, and social media.

-In fact, off-page search engine optimization is considered as the most important ranking factors by Google.
+In fact, off-page search engine optimization is considered the most important ranking factor by Google.

 Content Optimization ever heard the phrase “content is king”?
 Content has become the fourth pillar of SEO.